Senegal

 Language Instruction

 Bridge Year participants engage in Wolof and French language training throughout their stay in Senegal.
-From October through December, Bridge Year participants receive two to three hours of language training each day, four to five days per week.
-From January to April, language classes continue with the specific number of hours, as well as the language of instruction (Wolof or French), depending on student interest.
-One-on-one tutoring, as well as a language buddy program, is also available to any student in need of extra practice.
+From October through December, Bridge Year participants receive six to eight hours of language training per week.
+From January to April, language classes continue with some variability in specific number of hours, as well as the language of instruction (Wolof or French), depending on student interest.
+One-on-one tutoring, as well as a language buddy program, is also available to students in need of extra practice.

 Placements with Community Organizations

 • YMCA Senegal runs various programs in adult literacy, youth entrepreneurship, health education, and computer training.
 They also operate an elementary school and preschool in Dakar.
 Under direct supervision of a YMCA staff member, Bridge Year participants most often teach English at the elementary school and/or lead activities in the preschool.
-Students can also participate in YMCA's additional projects, such as the criminal justice program, outer school sports, games, tutoring programs, translating reports, teaching English to staff, or supporting educational projects in rural communities outside Dakar.
+Community-engaged learning opportunities may also include supporting YMCA's additional projects, such as the criminal justice program, outer school sports, games, tutoring programs, translating reports, teaching English to staff, or supporting educational projects in rural communities outside Dakar.

 Cultural Enrichment Activities